YCChu1995/Paper-Summary/2002_Fine-Tuning Pretrained Language Models - Weight Initializations, Data Orders, and Early Stopping.md

 # Fine-Tuning Pretrained Language Models: Weight Initializations, Data Orders, and Early Stopping
 > [2002.06305](https://arxiv.org/abs/2002.06305)<br>

+## Summary
+1. Confirm the instability during fine-tuning BERT across different weight initialization (WI) of the classification layer and training data ordering (DO), determined by shuffling, affects validation performance.
+2. Propose a solution (Early Stopping Strategy) to overcome the instability as in [No.1 in Tech Insights](#tech-insights).

+## Tech Insights
+1. When facing unstable fine-tuning, `TRY MORE, STOP EARLY, CONTINUE SOME`
+    - **Try more**: Start multiple training trails (with same hyperparameters and different WI and DO)
+    - **Stop early**: Stop the trial if validation loss does not improve for t steps
+    - **Continue some**: Continue training with top-k performance trials
+2. `More granular validation yields a better chance to spot optimal checkpoints and improve selection.`
+3. `Validation performance early in training is highly correlated with performance late in training.` (as shown in the [figure](#3-performance-correlation--early--late-val-accuracy-) at top)

+---

 ## Motivation
 At the moment, `fine‑tuning BERT is inconsistent`: large performance variance arises solely from random seeds, even under the same settings (same hyperparameters)